tiksem/KotlinSpirit/README.md

 ```
 In the example `result` will be `Hello, world!`.
 But not `"Hello world!"`

-# Parser functions, and getting a result
-Each rule contains its result after parsing, when you parse without a result, just for matching, the runtime performance will be a little bit better, but the difference is usually not noticable.

 ## Expectation rule
 The resultType of the rule is the same is the resultType of rule `a`